 Realistically, as most landlords are in two or five year fixed buy to let mortgages, you’ll probably only have one chance before 2025/2028 to refinance at the end of a fixed term.
 After this point, if your properties are still not a minimum EPC rating of ‘C’, you’re in danger of encountering issues when coming to remortgage.
 Lenders will not offer further lending against a property that cannot legally be let (unless you have necessary exemptions).

 There is also speculation that properties below an EPC rating of ‘C’ will not see the same value increases as those in the ‘A’-‘C’ bracket.
 Therefore, as well as securing the long-term future of many properties, this could be a valuable investment in their future value and an opportunity as much as a threat.
 It may also help you secure better rates on your mortgages, with key high street lenders such as NatWest and specialists like Keystone Property Finance already offering compelling ‘green’ mortgages, only available to C+ grade mortgages.
 We expect this trend to continue, offering increasingly better value to compliant properties.

 The critical thing is to engage with the problem now, before it becomes a crisis.
 Accurately build a picture of what needs doing and then create and execute a plan to overcome these challenges.
-I can help at any stage of the process, from the initial review to working out the best-combined package of grants and lending to just securing the best value funding for energy efficiency.
-You can contact me on 01732 471651 or email firstname.lastname@example.org.
+We can help at any stage of the process, from the initial review to working out the best-combined package of grants and lending to just securing the best value funding for energy efficiency.
+Contact us on 0345 345 6788 or submit an enquiry today.

 25th August 2021